autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ---
-title: >-
-  Inspiring stories of 3 software engineers who landed lucrative tech jobs in Australia after working on a real-life side project
+title: Inspiring stories of 3 software engineers
 subtitle: >-
   These engineers prove, in many ways, that a relevant and meaningful side project can be beneficial to help you successfully land a dream tech job.